D3. Grabbing Objects in VR

 - Test the Interaction:

-- Move and rotate your hand naturally.
-The scanner now follows your motion smoothly, just like a real object would.
+- Move and rotate your hand — the scanner follows smoothly, creating a natural, realistic feel.

 Best Practices